trapexit/mergerfs/README.md

 * An example: [Kodi](http://kodi.tv) and [Plex](http://plex.tv) can use directory [mtime](http://linux.die.net/man/2/stat) to more efficiently determine whether to scan for new content rather than simply performing a full scan.
 If using the current default **getattr** policy of **ff** its possible **Kodi** will miss an update on account of it returning the first directory found's **stat** info and its a later directory on another mount which had the **mtime** recently updated.
 To fix this you will want to set **func.getattr=newest**.
 Remember though that this is just **stat**.
 If the file is later **open**'ed or **unlink**'ed and the policy is different for those then a completely different file or directory could be acted on.
 * Due to previously mentioned issues its generally best to set **category** wide policies rather than individual **func**'s.
 This will help limit the confusion of tools such as [rsync](http://linux.die.net/man/1/rsync).

-# Known Issues / Bugs
+# KNOWN ISSUES / BUGS

 #### Trashing files occasionally fails